-That being said, life as a small business owner can be go, go, go, particularly on the other side of a pandemic, leaving little to no free time to devote to meticulous planning on a regular basis.
+Life as a small business owner can be go, go, go, leaving some with little time to devote to meticulous planning on a regular basis.

 At takepayments, we’re here to help, with our five must know and easy to implement budgeting tips for small businesses, plus some handy hints for you to have in your arsenal both now, and in the future.